bocian85/arduino-RC-Controller/README.md

 ### Hardware

-For now the hardware needed to implement this project is a simple Atmega8A/16 with Arduino code without the bootloader
+For now the hardware needed to implement this project is a simple Atmega8A/16 with Arduino code without the bootloader The project also incorporates the use of neopixel strips/rings/single LEDs and appropriate AdaFruit NeoPixel library